-- 6.1 Coordinate and cooperate with local, state and national historic and cultural preservation organizations and the Snoqualmie Tribe in order to promote historic and cultural preservation and interpretation within the City. - a.
+6.1 Coordinate and cooperate with local, state and national historic and cultural preservation organizations and the Snoqualmie Tribe in order to promote historic and cultural preservation and interpretation within the City.

+- a.
 Develop an interpretive kiosk or signs for key sites, including South Fork area, old Tanner Mill site, Tollgate Farm, Meadowbrook Farm, and other points of scenic and historic interest in order to enhance visitor experience and promote the City's built and natural history. - b.
-Support the location of the Snoqualmie Valley Historical Museum within a City park or other City property as an appropriate use of the park site and a beneficial location for both the Museum and the residents of North Bend. - 6.2 Work with the Snoqualmie Tribe to preserve significant cultural and historic sites. - 6.3 Promote a mutually supportive relationship between historic and cultural preservation and economic development. - 6.4 Incorporate the preservation of sites and structures of historic, cultural, and archeological significance as a part of the aesthetic and environmental consideration in site design and subdivision plan reviews.
+Support the location of the Snoqualmie Valley Historical Museum within a City park or other City property as an appropriate use of the park site and a beneficial location for both the Museum and the residents of North Bend.

+6.2 Work with the Snoqualmie Tribe to preserve and promote interpretation of significant cultural and historic sites and acknowledge the importance of Tribal history as an important part of the Snoqualmie Valley's history.
+Consult with the Tribe on any interpretive signage or messaging relating to Tribal history or culture.

+6.3 Promote a mutually supportive relationship between historic and cultural preservation and economic development as appropriate.

+6.4 Incorporate the preservation of sites and structures of historic, cultural, and archeological significance as a part of the aesthetic and environmental consideration in site design and subdivision plan reviews.

-Goal 7: Protect and enhance wildlife habitat areas within the City and its Urban Growth Area.Policies:
+Goal 7: Protect and enhance wildlife habitat areas within the City and its Urban Growth Area.

-7.1 Protect and enhance important wildlife corridors within North Bend and its Urban Growth Area, in coordination with the state and county, to create a network of wildlife corridors which link habitat areas together to encourage the natural movement of plant and animal species.
+7.1 Protect and enhance important wildlife corridors within North Bend and its Urban Growth Area, in coordination with the state, county and Snoqualmie Tribe, to create a network of wildlife corridors which link habitat areas together to encourage the natural movement of plant and animal species.
 Focus habitat protection efforts on areas that: include a diversity of habitat types, enhance the value of existing protected areas, or have been identified by the City and King County as critical areas.

 - a.
 Encourage protection of habitat corridors along the South and Middle Forks of the Snoqualmie River and adjacent streams to facilitate the movement of wildlife and maintain suitable fish and wildlife habitat. - b.
-Encourage private and public organizations to help complete the wildlife corridor between the Protected Areas shown on Exhibit 8-3.
+Encourage private and public organizations to help complete the wildlife corridor between the Protected Areas shown on Exhibit 8-3. - c.
+Plan and implement habitat enhancement projects with native trees and shrubs within fish and wildlife habitat areas.